 Who is my probation officer?

-Your Probation Officer will be assigned by the judge at the time of sentencing.
 At the Parma Municipal Court, Probation Officers are assigned based on your last name alphabetically.

 How does House Arrest work?